 6. Take photos of the accident.

-7. Write down any other details about the accident in your phone’s Notes app.
+7. Write down any other details about the accident in your phone’s notes app.
 Include the other driver’s contact info, their vehicle’s make and model, the location, the weather at the time of the accident, the date and time.
 Also, include any contact information for witnesses.

 8. Get a copy of the police report.